Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 in crayon.

-Q: How has your work evolved over the years?
+Q: How has your work developed over the years?

 A: I am trying to learn to paint from a point of origin, where the